 Driving change in service and education is a significant part of Share the Dignity’s work, however, that is made difficult by the stigma, lack of quality education and lack of data surrounding menstruation and period poverty.
-Period Pride is a campaign on a mission to change that, and earlier in the year I had the privilege of creating it’s visual identity.
+Period Pride is a campaign on a mission to change that, and in 2021 I had the privilege of creating it’s visual identity.
 The campaign roll-out consists of two phases, the first phase was accompanied by a survey aimed at better understanding peoples experience of menstruation in Australia.
 Phase two of the campaign’s roll-out is focused on education and will be activated in primary and secondary classrooms across Australia in 2022.

 While Period Pride’s demographic is extremely broad (anyone who menstruates) it is aimed primarily at school aged people.